Fiesta87/Andromeda/README.md

 Andromeda Project
 =================

-Andromeda project goal is to provide a cloud gaming native game engine.
+Andromeda project goal is to create a simple game engine using Vulkan.

 Setup
 -----